tiffduong/Data_Science_Portfolio/MSDS - Practical Machine Learning/README.md

 > Explore tested neural network structures within a benchmark experiment, a factorial design with at least two levels on each of two experimental factors.<br>
 > Utilize TensorFlow and ANNs.<br>
 > Compare performance based on model accuracy and model runtime.<br>

+## Assignment 7: Convolutional Neural Networks
+### Management Questions
+Assume that we are providing advice to a website provider who is looking for tools to automatically label images provided by end users.
+As we look across the factors in the study, making recommendations to management about image classification, we are most concerned about achieving the highest possible accuracy in image classification.
+That is, we should be willing to sacrifice training time for model accuracy.
+What type of machine learning model works best?
+If it is a convolutional neural network, what type of network should we use?
+Part of this recommendation may concern information about the initial images themselves (input data for the classification task).
+What types of images work best?<br>
+> Explore tested neural network structures within a benchmark experiment, a factorial design with at least two levels on each of two experimental factors.<br>
+> Utilize TensorFlow and CNNs.<br>
+> Compare performance based on model accuracy and model runtime.<br>